lowrycito/handbook/pages/study-manual-general-handbook-29-meetings-in-the-church.md

 fast-offering funds.

 For information about missionaries returning home to attend a funeral, see 24.6.2.7.
-For guidelines about streaming funerals, see 29.7.
+For guidelines about streaming and recording funerals, see 29.7.

 29.5.5